terraform-ibm-modules/terraform-ibm-kms-all-inclusive/README.md

 │   ├── root-key-ocp-cluster-...
 ```

-with the strings `cos-bucket` and `ocp-cluster` being the cos/ocp cluster ids.

 ## Multiple Key Protect instances, and potential future directions for this module

-As described above, this module creates or take one existing key protect instance, and creates the described key topology in that instance.

-This module does NOT create multiple key protect instances.
-This may be a future addition depending on consumer needs.
+The strings `cos-bucket` and `ocp-cluster` are the cluster IDs for Cloud Object Storage and for the OpenShift Container Platform.

-However, note that in a typical production environment, services would typically need multiple key protect instance to achieve required isolation:
+The module supports only a single Key Protect instance and creates the key topology in that instance.
+It doesn't create multiple Key Protect instances.
+However, in a typical production environment, services might need multiple Key Protect instances for compliance reasons.
-- At minimum, isolation between regulatory boundaries (eg: FedRamp, Rest of World)
-- Isolation between keys used by service's control plane, and service's data plane (ICD services)

-In the current version of the module, it is expected that the consumer would write logic (eg: in their scaffold) that invoke this module multiple times to create the corresponding key protect instances.
+For example, you might need isolation between regulatory boundaries (for example, between FedRamp and everything else).
+Or you might be required to isolate keys that are used by a service's control plane from the data plane (for example, with IBM Cloud Databases (ICD) services).

+To achieve compliance, you can write logic to call the module multiple times to create multiple Key Protect instances (for example, in your scaffolding).

-One simple pattern that is emerging, is to create one key protect instance per VPC.
-All workload in the VPC access the key protect instance via a VPE binding.
-This simple approach ensures there is actual network segmentation.
-A drawback is that this approach creates more key protect instances that necessary in some case.
+One emerging pattern is to create one Key Protect instance per VPC.
+All workloads in the VPC access the Key Protect instance through a VPE binding.
+This simple approach ensures network segmentation.
+A drawback is that this approach creates more Key Protect instances than necessary, in some case.

 ## Usage